-When you log in for the first time or following a "Restore Factory Defaults and Restart", you are prompted to change the password.
+3. Click the "Login" button or confirm your input with "Enter".
+When you log in with the default user "admin" for the first time or following a "Restore Memory Defaults and Restart", you will be prompted to change the password.